Frequently Asked Questions

 We don’t have the authority to collect data directly private providers.
 However, each LEA has the responsibility of reporting data for all students for whom they are responsible.
 Hence, you will have to do the reporting on students attending private schools or regional centers.

-This is a change.
 The responsible division will report the students that are enrolled in their schools, even if the students take courses at a regional program.
 The Governor’s School, for example, will report course/teacher/student information to the LEAs that they serve.
-VDOE will develop a tool to assist the regional centers with this reporting process.
+VDOE has developed a tool to assist the regional centers with this reporting process.
 The LEAs will then report the information from all of the regional programs that their students are enrolled in along with all of the other course/teacher/student information for the entire division.

 For a Non-SpEd Regional Center where we are the fiscal agent, do we report only our own students or do we report students from all LEAs attending that regional center?